mintedreward/heartmail/README.md

 * Bob generates a new sovereign key
 * Alice can send a payment p2p to Bob with Merkle proofs (genuine SPV)

+# OpenSVP Business Model

+* Sell paymails
+* Documentation market place (allow users to post content for a price & take 10% of revenue)

 Copyright (c) 2021 Coasian Inc. All rights reserved.